koalagang/doasedit/README.md

 ## Issues you may encounter

 * It is not 100% necessary but it is recommended that you enable persistence in your doas.conf if you want to create files with doasedit.
 Personally I don't use it for creating, only for editing but I like persistence nonetheless.
-To enable persistence, add this line to your doas.conf `permit persist :%wheel`.
+To enable persistence, add this line to your doas.conf: `permit persist :wheel`.
 * You should also make sure that your doas.conf is owned by root but you have read permissions.
 If you have not already done so then use this command:
 ```sh
 doas chown -c root:root '/etc/doas.conf' && doas chmod 0444 '/etc/doas.conf'